Ela! Yalla! Come dance!

 Inside Tsiftiteli Drills & Combos, students will connect to this dance’s history and stories while building a foundational & embodied practice.

-We will begin our series with an orientation to what Tsiftiteli is, its history, and explore this dance style over five weeks of virtual classes.
+We will begin our series with an orientation to Tsiftiteli and its history and explore this dance style over five weeks of virtual classes.

 Course Overview